minio/docs/docs/how-to-use-paperclip-with-minio.md

 # How to use Paperclip with Minio Server [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/minio/minio?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [Paperclip](https://github.com/thoughtbot/paperclip) is intended as an easy file attachment library for ActiveRecord.
-In this recipe you will learn how to configure  Minio as an object storage backend.
+In this recipe you will learn how to configure  Minio as an object storage backend for Paperclip.

 ## 1. Prerequisites

 Minio Server is installed and running.
 Please follow [Minio Quickstart](https://docs.minio.io/docs/minio-quickstart-guide) guide to install.

 This recipe uses https://play.minio.io:9000.
-Play is a hosted Minio server for testing and development purpose only.
+Play(demo Version) is a hosted Minio server for testing and development purpose only.
 Play uses access_key_id ``Q3AM3UQ867SPQQA43P2F``, secret_access_key ``zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG``.

 ## 2. Installation